3 - Chromosome Variation

 • What does aneuploidy mean?

 • How many chromosomes are found in a trisomic human cell?
-(Note: human somatic cells contain 46 chromosomes.)
+(Note: human cells have two sets of 23 chromosomes.)

 • How many chromosomes are found in a monosomic human cell?